 We will only download functional cookies without your consent.
 If you wish to withdraw your consent for any other cookies, you can do so using the functionality on the Manage Cookies web page.
 This link is also found in the footer section of every web page.

 Your Personal Data Rights

-Under GDPR (the General Data Protection Regulations) you have a number of personal data rights you can exercise over your personal data.
+Under UK GDPR (the UK General Data Protection Regulations) you have a number of personal data rights you can exercise over your personal data.
 We will explain those rights and how you can exercise them here.

 Your right to be informed